he Essence of Humanistic Psychology: Unleashing Human Potential

 - Each person and each experience is unique.

-Among my favorites are Carl Rodgers, Gordon Allport, Rollo May, and Fritz Pearls.
+Among my favorites are Carl Rogers, Gordon Allport, Rollo May, and Fritz Perls.
 I have read their work extensively, discovering many nuggets of wisdom.

 - Carl Rogers